mkmad/open-vpn/README.md

 This repository contains a bash script to set up an OpenVPN server and generate client configuration files.
 The script accepts parameters for the number of clients, the OpenVPN server IP, and the OpenVPN server port.

-Additionally, the repository includes Terraform configurations to automate the setup of the required GCP resources including a VM instance, a service account, firewall rules, and a Cloud Storage bucket.
+Additionally, the repository includes Terraform configurations to automate the setup of the required GCP resources including a VM instance, a service account, firewall rules, and a Cloud Storage bucket (to store the client configuration files).

 ## Files Included